 Top 3 Risks that Card Payment Processing Services see in the Construction Business

 Fraud and chargebacks are top of the list of risks for many consumer industries.
 That’s because they often generate an operational loss which soaks up time and effort by their support staff.

 The card payment risk profile for the construction industry includes these three major factors:

 Large invoice amounts raise red flags because of the potential for chargebacks.
-The worst possible scenario for a card processing service is when a customer claims a chargeback but the construction company has gone out of business or is unable to refund the amount for whatever reason.
-That leaves the payment service holding the baby and the (probably very significant) loss.
+The worst possible scenario for a card processing service is when a customer claims a chargeback and the construction company has gone out of business or is unable to refund the amount for whatever reason.
+That leaves the payment service provider holding the bag and the (probably very significant) loss.

-Unlike consumer retail businesses with many transactions every day, the nature of a construction or renovation project displays a very different payments profile.
+Unlike consumer retail businesses with many face to face transactions every day, the nature of a construction or renovation project displays a very different payments profile.

 Regardless of whether the business is large or small, agreed payments from clients are irregular.
 For small businesses, it is probably a good idea to inform the card processing service ahead of time and let them know of expected dates and amounts processed to help ease the acceptance and authorization process from their end.

 Because so much of public safety depends on sound construction principles being applied, the construction industry is heavily regulated.